‘Where shopping costs you an arm and a leg!’

 The movie stars Kelli Maroney (Night of the Comet), Tony O’Dell, John Terlesky, Russell Todd, Karrie Emerson, Barbara Crampton (Re-Animator), Suzee Slater, Nick Segal and Dick Miller.
 Paul Bartel and Mary Woronov share a cameo as their characters from Eating Raoul, Paul and Mary Bland.
 It was the debut film for Rodney Eastman, who later went on to star in A Nightmare on Elm Street 3: Dream Warriors and A Nightmare on Elm Street 4: The Dream Master.

-Park Plaza Mall has just installed a state-of-the-art security system which includes security shutters across all exits and three high-tech security robots programmed to disable (using tasers and tranquilliser guns) and apprehend would-be thieves.
+Park Plaza Mall has just installed a state-of-the-art security system that includes security shutters across all exits and three high-tech security robots programmed to disable (using tasers and tranquilliser guns) and apprehend would-be thieves.

 Four couples decide to have a party in one of the furniture stores where three of them work.
 They all stay after hours at the mall, drinking, partying, and eventually, three of the couples make out in the furniture store beds, while the fourth couple, Alison and Ferdy, watch old science fiction films on TV.